 Up to 10 percent of the total housing rehabilitation activity budget may be used for Rehabilitation Specialist services such as inspections, specifications, and bidding.
-Additionally, crucial non-housing activities or non-construction housing support activities that will clearly complement the housing improvements taking place in the project area and will meet a national objective may be included in a housing rehabilitation project with prior DHCD approval.
+Additionally, crucial non-housing activities or non-construction housing support activities (construction related soft costs) that will clearly complement the housing improvements taking place in the project area and will meet a national objective may be included in a housing rehabilitation project with prior DHCD approval.
 CDBG participation in these activities shall not exceed 15 percent of the total amount requested.
-Rehabilitation assistance is available for both owner-occupied and investor-owned properties: Owner-occupants DHCD will make available 5-year agreements in the form of forgivable loans with project beneficiaries.
-Selling the property before the five-year compliance period will require prorated repayment of the amount of improvements to the property.